mgalvc/tiktok-video-statistics-collector/README.md

 ## Run

-Run the command `python main.py <URL>` to start the script.
+Run the command `python main.py "<URL>"` to start the script.
 The statistics will be printed on the screen.

 Make sure to type a clean URL without any query parameters, like the following: `https://www.tiktok.com/@____wahid0/video/7080579870845144347`.